-This is the time of year when parents are looking for holidays for them and their children.
+This is the time of year when parents are looking for holidays for themselves and their children.

 It’s a time that is often busy for family lawyers, due to the rise in disputes regarding separated parents wanting to take their child on holiday.